What Is A Trade?¶

 Recap:

-Combined exposure change:
+Combined vector change:

-Bob agrees to take the opposite exposure:
+Bob agrees to take the opposite vector change:

 Step 2 — Apply Equal and Opposite Updates¶